nagendramishr/SimpleL7Proxy/README.md

 ## Features
--HTTP/HTTPS traffic routing
+- HTTP/HTTPS traffic proxy
--Load balancing capabilities
+- Load balancing capabilities
--SSL termination
+- SSL termination
--Cross-platform compatibility (Windows, Linux, macOS) -Simple, easy-to-understand codebase
+- Cross-platform compatibility (Windows, Linux, macOS)
+- Logging to Application Insights
+- Logging to EventHub

 ## Usage
 SimpleL7Proxy can be run standalone on the commandline or it can be deployed as a container.
 All configuration is passed to it via environment variables.
 When running, the server will periodically display the current back-end latencies.